earlysaints/database/gedcom2jsonld.md

 *Brandon: I think this is a reasonable way to handle a many-to-many link.
 I think my quad approach above is better theoretically, but not in JSON-LD.
 One question; if I am trying to find this link from the child's perspective ("which families is _:I671 in?"), how difficult will it be?
 I know it is a bit cumbersome when storing FK arrays in a ORDBMS.*

+> (Luther) @Brandon: GEDCOM puts the link in both; you'll see that _:I675 has fields "FAMS" and "FAMC" which point to all the "FAM"-type nodes in which _:I675 participates.
+> If we stored it in only one place, we'd want a graph database engine rather than a relational database engine in order to answer those queries efficiently.

 ## Context

 To do: create a GEDCOM-appropriate `@context` object.

 *Brandon: I get the feeling that it is best practice in JSON-LD to create a separate context for each incoming model that translates into universal URI's, right?*

+> (Luther) @Brandon: that is my understanding too.